PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonSwSh/DateSpam-YCommGlitch.md

 # Y-Comm Glitch, VS glitch, Den Invite glitch

 In Pokemon Sword/Shield, the Y-Comm glitch allows the user to efficiently date skip.
-Date skipping allows you to perform force daily events in game to refresh, such as watt farming, den re-rolling etc. Without the glitch active, nothing happens when you move the day forward in Pokemon Sword/Shield.
+Date skipping allows you to force daily events in game to refresh, which enables actions such as watt farming, den re-rolling etc. Without the glitch active, nothing happens when you move the day forward in Pokemon Sword/Shield.

 ## Activating the Y-Comm glitch